-Kinetic Separation can be used on legacy uranium stockpiles in the western United States.
-WUC would kinetically separate these stockpiles, removing 85-90% of the uranium.
+Kinetic Separation can be used on legacy uranium stockpiles in the western United States, removing 85-90% of the uranium.
 This is an application through which Kinetic Separation could positively contribute to the "greening of the environment".
 According to a study there are approximately 4,225 legacy uranium mines from the 1940-1970 period throughout the Western United States, most of which have waste stockpiles.
+At the present time, kinetically separating these legacy stockpiles is not currently planned by the Company.